About

 How do we keep our incredible community inspired, informed, and growing?
 Well, in addition to creating online and in-person opportunities to gather and learn, one of the ways is by finding deeply-authentic and inspiring teachers and people living extraordinary stories, then sharing and amplifying their voices, stories, and ideas through our Webby-nominated, top-ranked Good Life Project podcast, email and social platforms.

 We’ve been on a bit of a quest to find what we call “embodied teachers.”
 People who don’t just talk the talk, but also walk the walk.
 You know, those amazing humans who you just sense have figured something important out by the way they live their lives and make meaning.
 Then, we cajole them into our studio (or, these days, our “virtual studio”), or sometimes travel the world to co-create in-depth, unscripted, often deeply-moving and fiercely wise conversations.
+We remain committed to sharing a diverse array of voices, from people of all backgrounds, genders, orientations, and experiences.

 The Good Life Project podcast airs twice a week, on Mondays and Thursdays.
 You can listen on this website, or find links here to your favorite podcast/audio-listening apps.
 If you are interested in being a guest or pitching a guest, kindly follow the submission guidelines here.